rll307/DataAppliedLinguistics1/Module_2/02_dplyr.md

 ## Arrange and filter

-To discuss arrange and filter I will get back to our previous Gutenberg project data frame:
+To discuss arrange and filter, I will get back to our previous Gutenberg project data frame:

 ```r